 A Bright Future

 All of these changes and advancements mean that the role and expectations of AV companies is changing with them.
 When looking for talent, a few specific skills need to be kept in mind.

 1) Knowledge of IT is no longer a perk, it’s a requirement.
 Being able to set up a network, or test the connections between devices is important.
 Integration doesn’t mean just physically setting up a system, it’s making sure all of the devices are talking to each other digitally.

-2) AV companies need to be looking for Information Security Analysts (read more on how to hire the best info sec analysts) With all of the new forms of connectivity available, comes a host of new ways for information to be stolen or compromised.
+2) AV companies need to be looking for Information Security Analysts (read more on how to hire the best info sec analysts).
+With all the new forms of connectivity available, comes a host of new ways for information to be stolen or compromised.
 Security has to be a prime concern when we have multiple devices talking to each other and accessing data and personal information.

-Staying ahead in the AV space doesn’t only mean having the newest equipment, it also means keeping an eye on all the other infosec technologies.
+Staying ahead in the AV space doesn’t only mean having the newest equipment, it also means keeping an eye on all the other info-sec technologies.
 Integration is the name of the game if you want to stay ahead of the competition.